Note: The latest SDK version is the 2015-07-13

 - Newly added DeleteCdnDomain interface, through which the current acceleration domain name can be erased, one at a time

-- Please be careful when operating DeleteCdnDomain interface (we suggest you restore the domain name A record at the DNS provider before deleting the domain name) to ensure the domain name can still be accessed after deletion.
+- Be careful when operating DeleteCdnDomain interface (we suggest you restore the domain name A record at the DNS provider before deleting the domain name) to ensure the domain name can still be accessed after deletion.

 - After DeleteCdnDomain is called successfully, all the records associated with the acceleration domain name will be deleted.
 If you only wish to suspend use of the acceleration domain name temporarily, we recommend using the StopCdnDomain interface